Business English Phrasal Verbs for Hiring: Fill In, Turn Down, Bring In and More

 phrasal verb

-to enter a place (usually a building) by force, illegally
+to enter a place by force, illegally

 Someone tried to break in last night.